A true character

-My own first memories of the man were shaky enough – I remember being rigorously interrogated by him in as gaeilge on Day One of me moving from a boarding school to a secondary school in Donegal Town aged 15.
+My own first memories of the man were shaky enough – I remember being rigorously interrogated by him as gaeilge on Day One of me moving from a boarding school to the Abbey Vocational School in Donegal Town aged 15.
 That I got to know, and in time admire him, was due to my increasing interest in all things to do with local heritage in the mid 1990’s.
 I had set up a heritage festival around St. Patrick’s Day and one of the events was to have history lectures in the local courthouse.
 Fellow organiser Emmet McCauley and I kept hearing about how helpful Seumas could be and though we were at first reluctant to deal with him due to our respective experiences, we were very glad we did.

 Gracious, patient, reliable, supportive and knowledgeable are words that spring to mind about this man as I got to know him better.
 He was a mentor and active participant in the years we held the McGarrigle lectures in that courthouse.
 Better still for this hedonist, there was a Bohemian side to Seumas that he was more than happy to share with those who had sought him out and were prepared to dig a little deeper.
 His impeccably kept cottage in Drimnacrosh, near Glenties was on the outside a quaint edifice from another era.